Category: R&D

 trippler at PyConAU

 I was thrilled to be back for my second PyCon AU – with a wonderfully diverse and inclusive group of technologists – presenting on trippler in a talk titled An EV Trip Planner for Australia.
-I got a great feedback, including a suggestion to incorporate the many very (but not uniquely) Australian BIG things we…
+I got a great feedback, including a suggestion to incorporate the many very Australian BIG things we might encounter on…

 -